Started in 2016, RipplePop is a one-stop-shop for any and all WordPress help.

-When you sign up or schedule a consultation, we connect with you to discover your exact needs.
+When you sign up we connect with you to discover your exact needs.
 If you need a developer who has solid design skills and can whip up a page from scratch with minimal design input, we can find that developer for you.

 In short, the answer is yes, we absolutely have developers on our team who can handle design as well as development.

 If you need a graphic designer outright, you can let us know as we have many great designers we can assign to you as well!